material-motion/material-motion/specifications/runtime/performer.md

 An Performer can choose to implement an update function that will be called many times per second.

-**Manual execution API**: Performers can implement an update function.
+**Manual execution API**: Define an optional API that allows performers to implement an update function.

->The Performer may choose not to implement this API.
+> The Performer may choose not to implement this API.

 The update function will be called each time the platform will draw a new frame.
 The Performer may use this method to perform time-based calculations.